cianaellington-data/retail-rocket-ecommerce-analysis/README.md

-# RetailRocket E-commerce Customer Behavior Analysis
+## 🛍️ Retail Rocket E-Commerce Behavior Analysis

-## Project Overview
+### 📌 Project Overview
-This project analyzes customer interaction data from an e-commerce platform using the RetailRocket dataset.
-The goal is to explore how users interact with products and identify patterns in browsing behavior, cart activity, and purchases.
+This project analyzes large-scale e-commerce behavioral data (product views, cart additions, and transactions) to understand how users interact with products and where drop-offs occur in the purchase journey.

-Using R for data analysis, this project focuses on understanding customer engagement and identifying behaviors that may lead to higher conversion rates.
+The goal is to translate raw user interaction data into actionable business insights that can improve conversion rates, product engagement, and recommendation strategies.

 ---

-## Business Questions
+### 🎯 Business Questions

-1. Which products receive the most views?
-2. How often do product views convert to add-to-cart actions?
-3. What user behaviors are most associated with purchases?
+This analysis is designed to answer:

-4. Where in the conversion funnel do most users drop off?
+- Where do users drop off in the e-commerce funnel?
+- Which products receive high engagement but low conversions?
+- What behaviors indicate strong purchase intent?
+- How can product recommendations be improved using behavioral data?

 ---

-## Business Problem
-E-commerce companies collect large volumes of behavioral data, but turning that data into actionable insights can be challenging.

-This analysis addresses questions such as:

-- Which products receive the most views?
-- How often do users move from viewing a product to adding it to their cart?
+### 📊 Dataset Description
+The dataset contains anonymized user interaction events from an e-commerce platform, including:

+- Product view events
+- Add-to-cart events
+- Transaction events
+- Product metadata (categories, item IDs)
-- What interaction patterns are associated with purchases?
+- User interaction timestamps

-Insights from this analysis can help businesses improve product recommendations, optimize marketing strategies, and increase customer engagement.
+This allows analysis of full customer journeys from discovery to purchase.

 ---

-## Tools & Technologies

-- R
-- Data Cleaning
-- Exploratory Data Analysis (EDA)
+### 📈 Key Metrics Analyzed

+- View → Cart conversion rate
+- Cart → Purchase conversion rate
+- Overall funnel drop-off rate
+- Product-level engagement vs conversion
-- Data Visualization
+- Category-level performance
+- High-intent user behavior patterns

 ---

-## Dataset

-**RetailRocket E-commerce Dataset**

-The dataset contains user interaction events, including:

-- Product views
-- Add-to-cart actions
-- Purchases

-These events allow analysis of how customers move through the purchasing journey on an e-commerce platform.
+### 🔎 Key Insights

+- A significant portion of users drop off after viewing products but before adding to cart, suggesting a **top-of-funnel engagement issue**.

+- Several high-traffic products show low conversion rates, indicating potential issues with **pricing, product clarity, or trust signals**.

+- Certain product categories generate high engagement but low revenue contribution, highlighting opportunities for **better recommendation targeting**.

+- Repeat engagement behavior suggests strong potential for **personalized recommendation systems**.
+.

 ---